jtracker-io/jt-cli/README.md

 ### Check job status and output

 If the executor is still running, you can perform the following commands in a different terminal.
+To stop an running executor, simply cancel it with `Control-C`.

 Get job status in queue `09360ea8-748a-4a8d-9b55-16b5b7278069`.
 ```